 The sixth-generation car ditched the hideaway headlights that Corvette had used since the C2.
 However, the new vehicle packed a 6.0L LS2 engine, upping the power to 400.
 The news improved with the 2006 C6 Z06, which introduced the 505-horsepower LS7 V8.
 The C6 conquered roads until 2014 when Chevrolet introduced the C7 Corvette.

 The venerable C7 Corvette capitalized on the successes of the C6 by introducing a 455-horsepower LT1 V8.
-According to MotorTrend, the C7 Z51 would hit sixty in just 3.8 seconds, and that’s a naturally aspirated version.
+According to MotorTrend, the C7 Z51 would hit sixty in just 3.8 seconds, and with natural aspiration.
 Both the C6 and C7 had Grand Sport and Z06 variations.
 Of course, the king of the hill was the 2019 ZR1, a 755-horsepower swan song for the front-engined Corvette.

 C8 and the future: the Chevrolet Corvette seems unstoppable

 In 2020, the Chevrolet Corvette went mid-engine.
-Love or hate the new design, the platform will allow the C8 Z51, 670-horsepower flat-plane Z06, and eventual ZR1 to punch way above its weight class.
+Beyond the controversial new design, the platform will allow the C8 Z51, 670-horsepower flat-plane Z06, and eventual ZR1 to punch way above its weight class.
 Love it or hate it, future iterations of the Corvette seem to be headed for electrification and all-wheel drive (AWD).
 Wherever the Chevrolet Corvette runs from here, it’s sure to take fans with it.